claint76/inivation-docs/Software user guides/User_guide_-_jAER.md

   - USB 2.0 hardware interface (if you want to capture or sequence events).
-(A USB 1.1 interface will also work with the tmpdiff128 retina boards but not with the USB 2.0 monitor/sequencer boards and will severely limit performance\!).
+(A USB 1.1 interface will also work with the tmpdiff128 retina boards but not with the USB 2.0 monitor/sequencer boards and will severely limit performance!).
 USB3.0 is necessary to get best performance from the new FX3 prototypes.

   - A compatible hardware device (e.g.